martinring/thesis/src/1-Introduction.md

 The idea of *self-verification* as envisioned in [@DFW:2015] is to investigate the middle ground in between: verify properties of the system as soon as practically possible, but as late as necessary.
 In other words, verification does not terminate with deployment, but is also not kept until the last moment.

+## Scope

+The authors of [@DFW:2015] name three benefits that self-verification yields:

+1. *More resources* -- the computational power and verification effort of thousands of deployed devices may be combined.
+1. *More time* -- the deployment of a system does no longer mark an end to the verification.
+1. *More information* -- the environment of an deployed unit becomes concrete and by this can substitute abstract variables with definitive observations.

+Of these aspects, the focus of this work is the latter: How can information gained during operation be utilized to speed up the verification process so drastically that it becomes feasible?

+## Structure

+The thesis is structured as follows:

+- [#chap:specific] gives a brief overview of the state of the art in specification of cyber-physcial and embedded systems and introduces advanced concepts of a-priori verification which we build upon in the following chapters.
+- [#chap:selfie] introduces and evaluates a simple scheme that can be applied to postpone parts of a proof into run-time.
+- [#chap:timing] dives deeper into the impacts self-verification has on the development and how design decisions should be made.
+- [#chap:partitioning] introduces a methodology to analyse proofs with respect to the question, which parts offer the most reduction in prover run-time when instantiated during system runtime.
+- Finally we sketch some advanced ideas for future work in [#chap:advanced] and
+- conclude with a brief summary of the results in [#chap:conclusion].

 ## About this thesis

-This cumulative thesis is based on the original publications
+This cumulative thesis is based on the following original publications:

 [@Chimpanc]